You’re an ‘undertaking in difficulty’ if you’re subject to collective insolvency proceedings, which are any of the following:

 We call these 'solvency ratios': how much you owe versus how much you're worth as a business.

-If your company has fewer than 250 employees – in other words, if you're not classed as a 'small to medium sized enterprise' – these ratios have an impact on whether or not we can lend to you.
-That's because technically you're 'a business in difficulty' if, for the previous 2 years:
+If you’re a large enterprise – these ratios have an impact on whether or not we can lend to you.
+That's because technically you're 'an undertaking in difficulty' if, for the previous 2 years:

 Your book debt to equity ratio is above 7.5; and